ninabarzh/broomstick/content/posts/hunger-games.md

 **Israel**, in this framework, operates across Districts 2 and 3: an enforcer and an innovator.
 Its population lives with existential anxiety and nationalistic fervour, fuelled by a constant state of militarised readiness.
 Its economy thrives on security exports; its democracy erodes beneath emergency law.

-**The people of Gaza, meanwhile, are not just oppressed—they are studied while they are killed.** Their resistance is data.
+**The people of Gaza, meanwhile, are not just oppressed, they are studied while they are killed.** Their resistance is data.
 Their suffering is monetised.
 Their future is embargoed.

 ---